 Google reviews help you rank higher in search results in three different ways.

-Google sees the reviews your customers give you as a testament to the quality of the products or services you offer.
+Google sees the reviews your customers give you as a testament to the quality of your products or services.
 The more positive reviews you have, the higher Google will place you in search results when your customers do relevant searches.

-- Google gives users the best information on the search topic Google also aims to give searchers relevant information.
+- Google gives users the best information on the search topic – Google also aims to give searchers relevant information.
 When a customer review contains relevant keywords about your business (“Awesome estate planning!”), it will help Google better understand the kinds of services that you provide.
-According to Moz, review signals make up 15.44% of your local search ranking.
+According to Moz, review signals make up over 15% of your local search ranking.

-- The more reviews, the higher you rank on Google Overall star rating alone doesn’t determine your search ranking.
+- The more reviews, the higher you rank on Google – Overall, a star rating alone doesn’t determine your search ranking.
 A high overall star rating shows that customers value your business, but it doesn’t tell the whole story.
-For instance, a business can have an overall rating of 5 stars, but only 3 reviews.
-That’s not a very big sample size, so it’s hard to tell if this business actually is providing great services or if those 3 reviewers are just outliers.
+For instance, a business can have an overall rating of 5 stars but only 3 reviews.
+That’s not a very big sample size, so it’s hard to tell if this business is actually providing great services or if those 3 reviewers are just outliers.

 That’s why it is so important to continuously add more reviews.
 Remember, Google uses reviews to understand the quality of your services.
 The more reviews you have, the higher likelihood that your overall rating is an accurate depiction of your customer experience.

-This is the local map pack.
-Businesses with a higher overall star rating tend to see up to a 35% higher click-through rate within these results.
-That means more traffic from your website and more attention from potential customers.
+Businesses with a higher overall star rating tend to see up to a 35% higher click-through rate when featured in the Local Map 3-Pack results.
+A higher star rating also helps customers choose the best service possible, resulting in more traffic to your website and more attention from potential customers.

 Chapter 2: How to get more Google reviews

 Let’s talk about how you can get more Google reviews for your business.
 But first, let’s talk about Google Business Profile.

 Importance of the Google Business Profile for Google reviews